matthewmngi/makemany/README.md

 				      -> next-character logits
 ```

 In [`3_batch_norm.ipynb`](3_batch_norm.ipynb), I keep the data representation and MLP dimensions from stage 2.
-I normalize the hidden preactivations across each mini-batch, then apply a learned gain and bias before `tanh`.
+I normalize the hidden preactivations across each mini-batch, then apply a learned gain and bias before the `tanh` layer.
 During training, I update running means and standard deviations; after training, I use those running values for evaluation and generation.

 I train for 200,000 steps with batches of 32 and a learning rate of `0.01`.
 The notebook records loss values, calibrates the normalization statistics, evaluates the training and development losses, and samples names.